fahrberg/portfolio/content/work/winestyle.md

 ---
 title: WineStyle Nordic AB
 year: 2010
-owner: Pontus Nilvander
+owner: WineStyle Nordic AB
-role: UI Design, Developer
+role: UI Design, Developer, Tech support
 img: winestyle.jpg
-description: One of the greatest interior designers in Sweden
+description: A wine importing business.
 ---

-# Nilvander Ateljeer
+# Winestyle Nordic AB

+A webshop build for this wine importing business

+## Description

+This website was build with WordPress as a CMS, and WooCommerce as e-commerce solution.

+## Role

+UI Design, Developer, Tech-support, Setting up servers and mail-structure for the company.